ZurichNLP/simplewiki-data-acquisition/transformers/README.md

 bash backtranslation/generate_bt.sh
 ```

+Please rerun the script after translation has completed to verify the number of translations that were produced.

 Extracting the back-translations, applying length and ration filters and symlinking with the parallel data to create a combined dataset `simplewiki_project/transformers/backtranslation/data-bin/simplewiki_de_ls_para_plus_bt`:

 ```bash
 bash backtranslation/create_combined_dataset.sh
 ```

+The combined dataset contains parallel and back-translated data in a 1:1 ratio.

 ### Training a Model on the Combined Data